Create a p2p filesystem

 Hyperdrive is a secure, real-time distributed file system designed for easy peer-to-peer file sharing.
 In the same way that a Hyperbee is just a wrapper around a Hypercore, a Hyperdrive is a wrapper around two Hypercores: one is a Hyperbee index for storing file metadata, and the other is used to store file contents.

-This How-to consists of three applications: drive-writer-app, drive-reader-app and bee-reader-app.
+This How-to consists of three applications: drive-writer-app, drive-reader-app and drive-bee-reader-app.

 Now let's mirror a local directory into a Hyperdrive, replicate it with a reader peer, who then mirrors it into their own local copy.
 When the writer modifies its drive, by adding, removing, or changing files, the reader's local copy will be updated to reflect that.
 To do this, we'll use two additional tools: MirrorDrive and LocalDrive, which handle all interactions between Hyperdrives and the local filesystem.